-‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake and Nathan
+‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake And Nathan

 General Hospital storylines set up Victor Cassadine (Thaao Penghlis) as Nathan’s presumed father, but Victor had himself tested for paternity and was shocked when the results showed he wasn’t Nathan’s dad.
 Liesl shot Victor so the secret would die with him.
 Victor perished when Crichton-Clark clinic blew up.
 The only people that know the truth now are Madeline and Liesl.

-Many GH fans hoped Valentin would be Nathan’s dad, but it seems like Dr. Obrecht would have had some sort of reaction when she saw Valentin at Nathan and Maxie Jones’ (Kirsten Storms) wedding but she didn’t even flinch.
+Many GH fans hoped Valentin would be Nathan’s dad, but it seems like Dr. Obrecht would have had some sort of reaction when she saw Valentin at Nathan and Maxie Jones’ (Kirsten Storms) wedding, but she didn’t even flinch.
 Valentin also didn’t seem to recognize Liesl.
 That event should crush the notion that Nathan is Valentin’s kid so Nathan’s parentage remains a mystery.

 Jason confirms the appt 4 Jake w Dr Maddox.
 Sam: you're a good father ????❤#JaSam #GH pic.twitter.com/uEfUyWOPCU